-The Charity's objects are the advancement of the education of the public in or around the West Midlands and elsewhere.
-These can be summarised as promoting lifetime learning, increasing social inclusion and widening participation, supporting the providers of education and training, improving the quality and flexibility of education provision and access to learning opportunities by facilitating progression to further learning, employment and higher education particularly through the award of credits and credit-based qualifications.
+The Charity's objects are the advancement of the education of the public nationally and where practical internationally.
+These can be summarised as promoting lifetime learning, increasing social inclusion and widening participation, supporting the providers of education and training, improving the quality and flexibility of education provision and access to learning opportunities by facilitating progression to further learning, employment and higher education particularly through the award of qualifications.